HONORS 135 Ancient & Medieval History

 so that the instructor may evaluate whether some learning has taken place.

-For an Absentee Assignment, you are to write a no-more-than-one page essay (in proper presentation format) covering that day's reading or discussion topic.
+For an Absentee Assignment, you are to write a no-more-than-one page essay (in proper presentation format, though without a Bibliography) covering that day's reading or discussion topic.

 These papers are ungraded, without points, and not returned; yet failure to complete Absentee Assignments will significantly lower your grade, perhaps resulting in failure of the course.